kubiksk8ter/Pict_Browser_for_Angular/README.md

 <h1>Pict Browser for Angular</h1>
-Pict browser is angular @Injectable class for image browsing.
+Pict browser is angular @Injectable class for image browsing with presentation and swipe listener for touch devices.
 <h2>Usage</h2>
 Simply inject <strong>pict-browser.service.ts</strong> to constructor of your <strong>component.ts</strong>.
 <h4>Example</h4>